-Florida Atlantic University Summer 2020 University Submitting Proposal Proposed Implementation Term College of Engineering and Civil, Environmental & Geomat ics Computer Science Engineering (CEGE) Name of College(s) or School(s) Name of Department(s)/ Division(s s) Ph.D. with Major in Transportat tion Engineering, Other and Environmental Engineering Academic Specialty or Field Complete Name of Degree Proposed CIP Code The submission of this proposal constitutes a commitre sapproved, the necessary financial resources and the proposal met prior to the initiation of the program.
-Date Approved by the University Board of Trustees President Date Signature of Chair, Board of Date Trustees Vice President for Academic Affairs Date
+Florida Atlantic University Summer 2020 University Submitting Proposal Proposed Implementation Term College of Engineering and Civil, Environmental & Geomatics Computer Science Engineering (CEGE) Name of College(s) or School(s) Name of Department(s)/ Division(s) Ph.D. with Major in Transportation Engineering, Other and Environmental Engineering Academic Specialty or Field Complete Name of Degree 14.9999 Proposed CIP Code The submission of this proposal constitutes a consisting approved, the necessary financial resources an been met prior to the initiation of the program. nmitment by the university that, if the proposal d the criteria for establishing new programs have Date Approved by the University Board of Trustees President Date Signature of Chair, Board of Date Trustees te Vice President for Academic Date Affairs